prys0000/political-commercial-collection-archives/README.md

 # political-commercial-collection-archives

-The Carl Albert Center, along with Harvard University and the University of Iowa, was awarded collaborative research grant funds from the National Science Foundation (NSF) for the project [Understanding the Evolution of Political Campaign Advertisements over the Last Century](https://s-lib024.lib.uiowa.edu/campaignvids/people.html) on February 3, 2022. ​
+The [Carl Albert Center Archives](https://www.ou.edu/carlalbertcenter/congressional-collection), along with Harvard University and the University of Iowa, was awarded collaborative research grant funds from the National Science Foundation (NSF) for the project ["Understanding the Evolution of Political Campaign Advertisements over the Last Century"](https://s-lib024.lib.uiowa.edu/campaignvids/people.html).

-The project has three specific aims: (1) make a large underutilized collection of  over 120,000 political ads (1912-2018) currently housed at the Carl Albert Center suitable for academic and non-academic research; (2) understand the evolution of political advertising, especially as it pertains to issue advocacy and gender/minority representations prior to 1996; and, (3) promote interdisciplinary graduate and undergraduate education in audiovisual analysis at research and teaching institutions. ​
+The project has three specific aims: (1) make a large underutilized collection of  over 120,000 political ads (1912-2016) currently housed at the Carl Albert Center suitable for academic and non-academic research; (2) understand the evolution of political advertising, especially as it pertains to issue advocacy and gender/minority representations prior to 1996; and, (3) promote interdisciplinary graduate and undergraduate education in audiovisual analysis at research and teaching institutions. ​

+The Carl Albert Center Archives' task focused on the first aim (1) by providing reliable content for collaborator analysis.
+The project has provided invaluable insights and knowledge, despite the initial challenges encountered.
+This page was created to document our processes and share solutions which may benefit other collection entities.

 # table of contents